NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronGui/PyPanel.rst

     :param widget: `QWidget <https://pyside.github.io/docs/pyside/PySide/QtGui/QWidget.html>`

 Append a `QWidget <https://pyside.github.io/docs/pyside/PySide/QtGui/QWidget.html>` inherited *widget* at the bottom of the dialog.
-This allows to add custom GUI created directly using PySide that will be inserted **after** any custom parameter.
+This allows one to add custom GUI created directly using PySide that will be inserted **after** any custom parameter.

 .. warning::